 I’m a pretty DIY traveler most of the time, but this is one of those cases where booking a tour or at least a regular ticket online can make a huge difference.

-If you don’t book your ticket to 9/11 Memorial Museum in advance, you might have to spend a long time queuing at the ticket windows – as in, possibly up to a couple of hours, especially if you are visiting during high season.
+If you don’t book your ticket to 9/11 Memorial Museum in advance, you might have to spend a long time queuing at the ticket windows, possibly up to a couple of hours, especially if you are visiting during high season.
 And no, I’m not exaggerating!
 Remember that tickets are timed.
-It’s a no brainer to buy your tickets online in advance.
+It’s a no-brainer to buy your tickets online in advance.

 As for the 9/11 Memorial, as I said before access is free.
-Your best bet if you want to avoid the crowds at the 9/11 Memorial is to visit in the early morning.
+Your best bet if you want to avoid the crowds is to visit in the early morning.

-If you have time though, I really suggest booking a 9/11 Museum and Memorial guided tour.
+If you have time though, I really suggest booking a guided tour.
 You’ll learn a lot more this way.

 Best 9/11 Memorial Tours (with optional entrance to 9/11 Museum)

 I personally use GetYourGuide whenever I want to book a tour anywhere in the world.
-This platform not only lists very high-quality tours and activities, but offers a 24-hour cancellation policy (you can cancel up to 24 hours before the tour).
-With the current situation this is more important than ever, and it allows you to plan your trip without worries.
+This platform not only lists very high-quality tours and activities but also offers a 24-hour cancellation policy (you can cancel up to 24 hours before the tour for a full refund).

-➤ The New York: 9/11 Memorial, Ground Zero, and optional 9/11 Museum entry is the highest rated 9/11 Memorial tour on the platform, so it’s a safe choice.
-You’ll get to visit the 9/11 Memorial and Ground Zero with a guide with a personal connection to 9/11.
-Choose the option with 9/11 Museum entry to visit the museum as well with a skip-the-line ticket.
-Highly recommended.
+➤ The Ground Zero 9/11 Memorial Tour & Optional 9/11 Museum Ticket allows you to visit the 9/11 Memorial and Ground Zero with a guide who has a personal connection to 9/11.
+Choose the option with 9/11 Museum entry to visit the museum as well, skipping the lines in the process. ➥ BOOK IT HERE

 If you’re in New York just for a couple of days, you’ll need to make the most out of your time.
 You might want to check out these combo tickets.

-• The Early Access 9/11 Memorial, Statue of Liberty, Ellis Island gives you early access to the 9/11 Memorial before the crowds arrive.
-After this, you’ll be visiting 5 of New York’s famous landmarks, including Wall Street, the Statue of Liberty and Ellis Island.
+➤ The Early Access 9/11 Memorial, Statue of Liberty, Ellis Island gives you early access to the 9/11 Memorial before the crowds arrive.
+After this, you’ll be visiting 5 of New York’s famous landmarks, including Wall Street, the Statue of Liberty and Ellis Island. ➥ BOOK IT HERE

-• The New York “Must See” Full Day Tour with Observatory Entry is an even more comprehensive tour ideal for people who have limited time.
-You’ll get to see the Statue of Liberty, Times Square, Rockefeller Center, Wall Street and more.
-Included in the visit is the 9/11 Memorial and entry to the One World Observatory from which you’ll enjoy some incredible views.
+➤ The Downtown Tour and Optional One World Observatory Ticket is ideal for people who have limited time.
+You’ll get to see the Statue of Liberty, Times Square, Rockefeller Center, Wall Street, and other iconic landmarks.
+Included in the visit is the 9/11 Memorial and entry to the One World Observatory from which you’ll enjoy some incredible views. ➥ BOOK IT HERE

 How to Save Money with the New York Passes